William Godolphin (Warden of the Stannaries): Life

-He seems to have been confused with his eldest son, also Sir William (1515–1570), not least in Burke's Extinct Peerage which conflates the two, so that is not clear which offices were held by the elder and which by the younger.
+He seems to have been confused with his eldest son, also Sir William Godolphin (1515–1570), not least in Burke's Extinct Peerage which conflates the two, so that is not clear which offices were held by the elder and which by the younger.
 Sir William lived to an advanced age, dying at around the same time as his son, which may have been the original cause of the confusion.

 Family

 He married Margaret Glynn, and they had four children: